In recent years, taking out finance rather than paying for a car outright with cash has been rapidly growing.

 Here is a breakdown of what you get with a PCP to help you make an informed decision.

-This is another of the more popular and straightforward finance agreements.
+Hire Purchase (HP) is another of the more popular and straightforward finance agreements.

 You don’t own the car until you have paid all sums due in terms of the hire purchase agreement.
-You are essentially paying in agreed monthly installments until you have paid the entirety of the total price.
+You are essentially paying in agreed monthly instalments until you have paid the entirety of the total price.

 The interest rate is generally fixed and you'll typically pay less of it over time because you are paying the total of the car off faster than you would in a PCP.